warpstreamlabs/bento/website/docs/components/processors/jq.md

 </Tabs>

 :::note Try out Bloblang
-For better performance and improved capabilities try out native Benthos mapping with the [`mapping` processor](/docs/components/processors/mapping).
+For better performance and improved capabilities try out native Bento mapping with the [`mapping` processor](/docs/components/processors/mapping).
 :::

 The provided query is executed on each message, targeting either the contents as a structured JSON value or as a raw string using the field `raw`, and the message is replaced with the query result.